glennbechdevops/01-CI-Github-actions/README.md

-# LAB - CI med GitHub actions
+# LAB - CI with GitHub actions

-## Litt om eksempel-appen
+## A bit about the example app

-En norsk bank har brukt flere år og hundretalls milioner på å utvikle et moderne kjernesystem for bank og et "fremoverlent" API som nesten tilfredsstiller Directive (EU) 2015/2366 of the European Parliament and of the Council on Payment Services in the Internal Market, published 25 November 2016 også kjent som PSD.
+A Norwegian bank has spent several years and hundreds of millions developing a modern core system for banking and a "forward-leaning" API that almost satisfies Directive (EU) 2015/2366 of the European Parliament and of the Council on Payment Services in the Internal Market, published 25 November 2016 also known as PSD.

-Dette er en viktig satsning innen området "Open Banking" for SkalBank.
+This is an important investment in the area of ​​"Open Banking" for SkalBank.

-Arkitekturmessig består systemet av to komponenter.
+Architecturally, the system consists of two components.

-Et API, implementert ved hjelp av Spring Boot.
-Koden for applikasjonen ligger i dette repoet.
+An API, implemented using Spring Boot.
+The code for the application is located in this repo.
-Et kjernesystem som utfører transaksjoner med andre banker, avregner mot Norges bank osv.
-Dere kan late som metodekall som gjøres mot klassen ```ReallyShakyBankingCoreSystemService```, kommuniserer med dette systemet.
+A core system that carries out transactions with other banks, settles against Norges Bank, etc. You can pretend to be method calls which is done against the ```ReallyShakyBankingCoreSystemService''' class, communicates with this system.

-I denne øvingen skal vi se på viktige DevOps prinsipper som
+In this exercise, we will look at important DevOps principles such as

 - GitHub actions
 - Trunk based development